One October Work Day Remains: Saturday, October 29,

-We'll be gussying up the place, planes and vehicles getting ready for the Fall Fly-In event coming up on November 12.
+We'll be working on getting the grounds, planes and vehicles ready for the Fall Fly-In event coming up on November 12.
 Come out and give us a hand!

 Come join us for the 2016 Fall Fly-In on Saturday, November 12, see you there!